 |Gold Standard Cert||Most Popular Cert||A Good Option |

 |Best Study Materials||Best online PT course||The Top PT Software |

 Improving yourself can only have a positive impact on your personal training journey.

 And it’s not only about working out, although it’s good to keep yourself in the game, obviously.

 If you have some free time during a day, use it to plot your own future, for example, what certification could you focus on next to help expand your knowledge?

 Or if you have already chosen your next certification, use this time to ensure you prepare yourself properly for the certification exam.

-To survive as a personal trainer, you need clients.
-And if you are good at your job, your clients are often your best source of new referrals.
+To survive as a personal fitness trainer, you need clients.
+And if you are good at your personal training jobs, your clients are often your best source of new referrals.

 So ask them to suggest your services to any friends they might have who need the help of a personal trainer.